Chipotle Corn Salsa Recipe with Roasted Chili

 To make the best homemade version of Chipotle’s Roasted Chili Corn Salsa you need:

-- Corn – previously frozen and thawed or fresh off the cob
+- Frozen Corn – thawed or fresh corn off the cob

 - Poblano pepper – roasted per instructions below